Kalana-Lakshan/Nextrones_hackelite2.0/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+#change the branch to branch3.
+git checkout branch3

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```